roman-milk/roman-milk.github.io/cvsn.md

  That appeared to piss her off, and I knew I'd slipped up.
 "That was uncalled for.
 I thought he was like your best friend," she told me icily.

  "He is.
 He and Joe.
 I'm sorry; that was mean of me.
 But I've tried so hard in the past to get him hooked up and he always self-destructs.
 I keep waiting for him to really screw up, knowing it can't last."
-Report_Story #3